Blaney wins All-Star race, $1M 2 laps after thinking he won - NewsBreak

 Blaney wins All-Star race, $1M 2 laps after thinking he won

-FORT WORTH, Texas — (AP) — The checkered flag was already waving for Ryan Blaney when the caution lights came on just yards before he got to the line to win NASCAR's All-Star race and $1 million.
-He had to get his window net back in place and go two more laps.
+FORT WORTH, Texas — Ryan Blaney needed two extra laps after thinking he had already won the NASCAR All-Star race and $1 million, staying in front through a green-white-checkered finish after a caution came out just yards before he got to the line the first time.

-NASCAR acknowledged afterward that it “probably prematurely called” that final yellow flag.

-Blaney’s crew was already celebrating the victory in the pits and the driver had already lowered the window net of his No. 12 Ford after crossing the start-finish line.
-But the All-Star race has to finish under green.
+Blaney’s crew was already celebrating the victory in the pit and the driver had already lowered the window net of his No. 12 Ford after crossing the start-finish line.

-“That rule was never kind of relayed to us.
-I already took my window net down and everything.
-My left arm is worn out from trying to get that damn thing back up,” Blaney said.
-“I got it rigged up enough to where it halfway stayed.”

-Blaney, who said he can understand Hamlin's frustration, said NASCAR deemed the net safe when he was on the backstretch before the final restart.
-Blaney said the net was latched and he had both hands on the wheel.

-Miller said the window net was up and there was no way for NASCAR to know if Blaney got it 100% latched, but also couldn't be certain at that point if he didn't have it done.
+“Everybody thought the race was over,” said Blaney, who then had to gather himself and get the window net back in position to finish the race.

+The All-Star race has to finish on a green flag, and the caution flag initially came out just before Blaney had crossed the line because Ricky Stenhouse Jr. slammed into the outside wall going into the backstretch.

-Cindric finished third and Joey Logano, another Team Penske driver, was fourth.
+Cindric was third and Joey Logano, another Team Penske driver, was fourth.
 Daniel Suarez, who got into the main event like Stenhouse through a 16-car open qualifier earlier in the day, finished fifth.

 Former NASCAR All-Star winners Kyle Busch, Chase Elliott and Kyle Larson all crashed out in the second stage.